Description du projet

 The aim of this project is to complete our bioengineered collagen implant preclinical setting asked for by regulation with the support of the department of urology at CHUV.
 This includes testing its biocompatibility following ISO-10993, and its usability in order to validate it for clinical investigations.

 Regenosca was founded in January 2019 with the aim to bring its bioengineered collagen implant as a class III medical device on the market for urinary tract reconstruction.
-We have successfully finalized our preclinical studies demonstrating tissue regeneration and functional outcome in several animal models.
-Our preclinical data convinced the University of Malaya Medical Center to approve a first-in-man safety study where the implant will be used in five patients.
-The first lot of GMP-grade implants has been produced and the operation of the first patient is planned for Q3 2022.
-GMP-grade implants will be further used for biocompatibility testing.
+We have successfully finalized our preclinical studies demonstrating tissue regeneration and functional outcome in several animal models and translated the research prototype to a GMP-grade prototype.
+The GMP-grade prototype is used for a first-in-man study conducted at the University of Malaya Medical Center (NCT05463991) and for biocompatibility studies according to regulation.

-Regenosca obtained financial support from the Canton de Vaud, Venture Kick and the Gebert Rüf foundation.
+Regenosca obtained financial support from the Canton de Vaud, Venture Kick, private investors, and the Gebert Rüf foundation.

 Personnes participant au projet